Sibutramine

-China, the European Union, Hong Kong, India, Mexico, New Zealand, the Philippines, Thailand, the United Kingdom, and the United States.
-It was never approved in Japan.
-However, the drug remains available in some countries.

-Sibutramine was originally developed in 1988 by Boots in Nottingham, UK, and manufactured and marketed by Abbott Laboratories and sold under a variety of brand names including Reductil, Meridia, Siredia, and Sibutrex before its withdrawal 2010 from most markets.
+Sibutramine was originally developed in 1988 by Boots in Nottingham, UK, and manufactured and marketed by Abbott Laboratories and sold under a variety of brand names including Reductil, Meridia, Siredia, and Sibutrex.
 It was classified as a Schedule IV controlled substance in the United States.

-As of 2018, the US Food and Drug Administration (FDA) still found sibutramine in over 700 diet supplements marketed as "natural", "traditional", or "herbal remedies".

-Medical uses

-Sibutramine has been used to produce appetite suppression for the purpose of attaining weight loss in the treatment of patients with obesity.
+In 2010, the drug was withdrawn from most markets, including Australia, Canada, China, the European Union, Hong Kong, India, Mexico, New Zealand, the Philippines, Thailand, the United Kingdom, and the United States, after a study associated it with an increased risk of myocardial infarction and ischaemic stroke.
+However, the drug remains legally available in countries such as Russia, where it is available only by prescription exclusively to adults, and Brazil.
+It has also continued to circulate in the form of counterfeit weight-loss products, including dietary and herbal supplements.

 Contraindications

 Sibutramine is contraindicated in patients with: